minerllabs/competition_submission_template/README.md

 ├── data                     # The downloaded data, the path to directory is also available as `MINERL_DATA_ROOT` env variable
 ├── submission_test_code.py  # IMPORTANT: Your testing/inference phase code
-├── train                    # Your trained model MUST be saved inside this directory ├── submission_train_code.py # IMPORTANT: Your training phase code (Research track) ├── test_framework.py        # Framework that launches agent evaluation (test code) └── utility                  # The utility scripts to provide smoother experience to you.
+├── train                    # Your trained model MUST be saved inside this directory ├── submission_train_code.py # IMPORTANT: Your training phase code (only needed for the Research track) ├── test_framework.py        # Framework that launches agent evaluation (but your code goes to `submission_test_code.py`) └── utility                  # The utility scripts to provide smoother experience to you.
     ├── debug_build.sh
     ├── docker_run.sh